 The process is quite simple.
 You create an analytics key in a couple of steps, associating it with a target.
-Then after building and publishing your output, you use the Analytics page on Central to view user activity on the output as it occurs.
+Then after building and publishing your output, you use the Analytics page in Flare Online to view user activity on the output as it occurs.

-Central analytics works on Flare projects uploaded to Central, or you can host output on your own servers.
-If you host the output outside of Central, you still need to use Central with a key to view the analytics data.
-Also, the server where the output is hosted must be able to communicate with Central (e.g., not be behind a firewall).
+Analytics works on projects located in Flare Online, or you can host output on your own servers.
+If you host the output outside of Flare Online, you still need to use Flare Online with a key to view the analytics data.
+Also, the server where the output is hosted must be able to communicate with Flare Online (e.g., not be behind a firewall).